microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel7/README.md

     - **Authentication Type** - Type of authentication to use on the Virtual Machine.

-    - **Admin Password or Key** - User account password/ssh key for logging into your RHEL VM.
+    - **Admin Password or SSH Key** - User account password/ssh key data which is an SSH RSA public key for logging into your RHEL VM.

     - **JBoss EAP Username** - Username for JBoss EAP Console.

     - **JBoss EAP Password** - User account password for JBoss EAP Console.

+    - **Offer** - Choose the type of offer from the dropdown options for deploying your Virtual Machine.

     - **RHSM Username** - Username for the Red Hat account.

     - **RHSM Password** - User account password for the Red Hat account.

+    - **RHSM Pool ID for EAP** - Red Hat Subscription Manager Pool ID (Should have EAP entitlement)

-    - **RHSM Pool ID** - Red Hat subscription Manager Pool ID.
+    - **RHSM Pool ID for RHEL OS** - Red Hat Subscription Manager Pool ID (Should have RHEL entitlement).
+Mandartory if you select the BYOS offer.
+You can leave it blank if you select offer Pay-As-You-Go

     - **VM Size** - Choose the appropriate size of the VM from the dropdown options.

+    - **Number of Instances** - Number of VMs to be deployed.

-    - Leave the rest of the parameter values as it is and proceed to purchase.
+    - Leave the rest of the parameter values (artifacts and location) as is and proceed to purchase.

 ## Deployment Time